barianet/awscfncli/index.md

 # Tutorial

-In this tutorial, I assume you are familiar with AWS and CloudFromation, and have already setup AWS creditinals for `boto3`.
+In this tutorial, I assume you are familiar with AWS and CloudFromation, and have already setup AWS credentials for `boto3`.

 ## Stack Configuration

 To start using `awscfncli` you must first create a stack configuration file.

-A stack cofiguration file defines:
+A stack configuration file defines:

-- Which region the stack is depolyed.
+- Which region the stack is deployed.
 - Name of the tack.
-- CloudFormation template (locally or remote, presumbally compiled from [troposphere](https://github.com/cloudtools/troposphere)).
+- CloudFormation template (locally or remote, presumably compiled from [troposphere](https://github.com/cloudtools/troposphere)).
 - Other stack creation options.
 - Stack parameters.
 - Stack tags.